clarktrimble/ba-blog/content/blog/funhouse/index.md

 #### Indexing

-Would be informative to index the data and do something more than select all.
+Would be informative to create indexes and do something more than select all.
 Especially pushing things to the point where additional tables are needed.

 ### Thanks

-Hey, you made it to the end!
+Hey, we made it to the end!
 Thank you for reading : )